Junichi Iwata, DDS, PhD

 PhD | Kyushu University, Japan, 2004

-The aim of Dr. Iwata's laboratory is to understand the cellular and molecular mechanisms in craniofacial birth defects and diseases such as cleft palate and xerostomia.
-Specifically, he is working to characterize the cell-signaling network and metabolism that directs craniofacial disorders, using multidisciplinary approaches including mouse genetics, genomics, proteomics, biochemistry, and molecular biology.
-The following research projects are ongoing in his laboratory:
+The aim of our laboratory is to understand the cellular and molecular mechanisms in craniofacial birth defects and diseases such as cleft lip and palate, tooth developmental defects, bone diseases, muscle disorders, and Sjögren’s syndrome.
+Specifically, we are working to characterize the cell-signaling network and cellular metabolic processes related to membrane trafficking, using multidisciplinary approaches—including genetics, genomics, proteomics, bioinformatics, biochemistry, and molecular biology.
+The following research projects are ongoing in our laboratory:

-Role of cellular metabolism during development and diseases
+Role of cellular metabolism in development and diseases

-Cellular metabolic aberrations result in craniofacial deformities in humans and mice.
-The majority of cells in the craniofacial region are derived from cranial neural crest (CNC) cells, which is a multi-potent cell population that gives rise to a variety of different cell types.
-CNC cells are more sensitive to metabolic aberrations than those of other regions during embryogenesis.
-Dr. Iwata's team aims to identify gene mutations and protein modifications related to craniofacial disorders and provide the basis for tests aimed at identifying higher-risk persons.
+Cellular metabolic aberrations (including abnormal cholesterol metabolism) result in craniofacial deformities in humans and mice.
+Interestingly, mice with cholesterol synthesis deficiency have severe malformations specifically in the craniofacial region.
+Because the majority of cells in the craniofacial region stem from cranial neural crest (CNC) cells—which is a multi-potent cell population that gives rise to a variety of different cell types—we conclude that CNC cells are more sensitive to cellular metabolic aberrations than are cells from other regions during embryogenesis.
+However, the mechanism behind how molecules related to cellular metabolism are regulated during craniofacial development is still unknown.
+In addition, the possible relationship between cellular metabolism and craniofacial deformities remain unclear.
+The aim of our laboratory is to identify gene mutations and protein modifications related to craniofacial disorders and provide the basis for tests aimed at identifying higher-risk persons.

 Role of autophagic machinery in development and diseases